Frequently Asked Questions

 Attend open forums and share your ideas.
 We believe in transparency and open dialogue.
 We fully expect great ideas will come from students, university leadership and staff members, our department leads and faculty, as well as donors and alumni boards.
 We want to hear from every member of the community.

-For faculty
+For employees

 Our faculty will enjoy opportunities to reach more students, to collaborate with a broadened group of colleagues, and to apply a more regional mindset in all we do.

+Nothing changes today.
+It’s important to remember that both campuses will continue to operate as distinct and vibrant campuses in Davenport and Cedar Rapids under the agreement.
 This combination allows us to expand our offerings for our students, better respond to workforce and labor needs, and better serve the Cedar Rapids and Quad Cities communities.

 Attend open forums and share your ideas.
 We believe in transparency and open dialogue.
 We fully expect great ideas will come from students, university leadership and staff members, our department leads and faculty, as well as donors and alumni boards.
 We want to hear from every member of the community.